openshift/origin/docs/proposals/params.md

 When a user deletes a `DeploymentConfig` from an application, they should be prompted to confirm that the `Parameters` associated with the `DeploymentConfig` should be deleted as well.

+## Detailed examples

+Let's walk through some detailed examples to illustrate using `Parameters` in various use-cases.

+### Example: User creates an application with `ruby` and `mysql` from a template

+A simple use case to start with is the case where a user creates an application with a ruby image and a mysql image.
+The template to create this app would contain:

+-  A template parameters section with a database name and root password for the mysql database
+-  A `Parameters` that would hold the parameters for mysql; written in terms of the template parameters
+-  A `DeploymentConfig` for the ruby pods; pods have a `ParametersLink` to mysql parameters; the config has a trigger to redeploy when the `Parameters` changes
+-  A `DeploymentConfig` for the mysql pods; pods have a `ParametersLink` to mysql parameters; the config has a trigger to redeploy when the `Parameters` changes

+The workflow for creating this app would be:

+1. The template generator generates a config; the config contains the `Parameters` instance with the generated values for root password and database name
+2. The user posts the config
+3. The deployment generator generates a new materialized replication controller for each of the deployment configs; it resolves the `ParametersLink` on each container against the triggers for that deployment config and mutates the PodTemplate to contain the current values of the referenced `Parameters` in the environment.